mollybanks/A1-mollybanks/instructions.md

 git push
 ```
 4. Use markdown syntax to format document (see Freeman & Ross, 2019, chap.
 4).
-5. Discuss Data Feminism and explain it provides a viewpoint for critically investigating data visualizations
+5. Discuss _Data Feminism_ and explain how it provides a viewpoint for critically investigating data visualizations.

 <!--
 5. Consider how data science can be both a **tool** and a **weapon**.